comses/comses.net/README.md

 Developer setup instructions:
 -------------
-Run `./build.sh` to build the Docker image, generate secrets, and a symlinked `docker-compose.yml` file.
+Run `./build.sh` to buld the Docker image, generate secrets, and a symlinked `docker-compose.yml` file.
 Run `docker-compose up -d` to start all containers.

 The `build.sh` script relies on [envsubst](https://www.gnu.org/software/gettext/manual/html_node/envsubst-Invocation.html) - to install this properly on